Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Comparison of Radii in Terms of Relative Deviations

 \section{Comparison of Radii in Terms of Relative Deviations}

-In this appendix, we supplement on Fig.~\ref{fig:radii_calculation} by comparing the matter radii obtained with standard Halo EFT with the predictions of Hongo and Son's theory.
-We basically take the data points displayed in that figure representing the different nuclei at the different rescalings of the \(nc\) scattering length, calculate Hongo and Son's matter radii by making use of their charge radius, and finally compare the actual matter radius to that prediction by calculating the relative deviation in percent.
+In this appendix, we supplement on Fig.~\ref{fig:radii_calculation} by comparing the matter radii obtained with standard Halo EFT with the predictions of {the HS scheme}.
+We basically take the data points displayed in that figure representing the different nuclei at the different rescalings of the \(nc\) scattering length, calculate the HS matter radii by making use of their charge radius, and finally compare the actual matter radius to that prediction by calculating the relative deviation in percent.
 The resulting plots can be found in Fig.~\ref{fig:radii_rel_devs}.
 The values with error bars reflecting numerical and extraction uncertainties (see discussion in Appendix~\ref{ap:add_info_radii}) can be found in the right panel.
 For clarity, in the left panel the same results are plotted without uncertainty bars.

-One can nicely observe that making the \(nc\) scattering length smaller than its actual physical value brings the matter radii closer to the expectation based on Hongo and Son's theory.
+One can nicely observe that making the \(nc\) scattering length smaller than its actual physical value brings the matter radii closer to the expectation based on {the HS scheme}.
 For most nuclei decreasing \(a_{nc}\) by a factor of 10,000 results in a relative deviation of the order of 1~\%.
 The only exception is \(^{11}\)Li, where the deviation is larger.
 Moreover, one can see that the relative deviation gets larger for increasing \(a_{nc}\) beyond its physical value.
 However, even increasing the scattering length by a factor of 10 doesn't lead to a deviation larger than 12.5~\%.
 For \(^{11}\)Li it even stays below 7.5~\% and for \(^6\)He below 5~\%.